kshaffer/theory4/assessments.md

 - 2 points: a strong performance with a few small mistakes, or which requires more than two attempts to sound concert-ready.
 - 1 point: an honest attempt, but with significant errors.
 - 0 points: no attempt or performance reflects little-to-no preparation.

-Grades for each improvisation exam will be assigned as follows:

-- D (64% if generally correct, 69% if flawless): Improvise a classical-style melody with 1–2 chord tones per chord/stage
-- C (74% or 79%): Improvise a classical-style melody with 3 or more chord tones per chord/stage
-- B (84% or 89%): Improvise a classical-style melody with multiple properly treated diatonic non-chord tones
-- A (94% or 100%): Improvise a classical-style melody with multiple properly treated chromatic non-chord tones